UBC-MDS/introduction-machine-learning/chapters/en/slides/module8/module8_09.md

 Next, we are going to introduce to you a new model called **logistic regression**.

-It’s very similar to the `Ridge` classifier we sae earlier but this one has some key differences.
+It’s very similar to the `Ridge` classifier we saw earlier but this one has some key differences.

 For one, we can use it with classification instead of regression problems.

-For that reason we are going to bring back our cities dataset we saw at the beginning of this course.
+For that reason, we are going to bring back our cities dataset we saw at the beginning of this course.

 ---